WeatherMagic/thor/doc/working_with_netcdf_files.md

 The following example will extract data from a NetCDF file:

 Variables consists of arrays, with the number of dimensions defined by the variable attribute.
-For example, the air/ta variable has three dimensions - time, lat, long
+For example, the air/ta variable has three dimensions - time, lat, lon.

+The time is an array with numbers that represent the number of days from the date specified within DIMENSION ATTRIBUTES.

 ```python